herrera-ignacio/java-handbook/effective-java/7/README.md

 An added benefit of nulling out obsolete references is that if they are subsequently dereferenced by mistake, the program will immediately fail with a `NullPointerException`, rather than quietly doing the wrong thing.

 **Nulling out object references should be the exception rather than the norm**.
 The best way to eliminate an obsolte reference is to let the variable that contained the reference fall out of scope.
 This occurs naturally if you **define each variable in the narrowest possible scope** ([Item 57](../57)).

+You should null out references when you have a class that *manages its own memory*.
+In our `Stack` class, the *storage pool* consists of the elements of the `elements` array (the object reference cells, not the objects themselves).
+The elements in the active oportio nof the array are *allocated*, and those in the remainder are *free*.
+The garbage collector has no way of knowing this, only the programmer knows thne inactive portion of the array is unimportant.

+## Case Study: Caches

+Generally speaking, **whenever a class manages its own memory, the programmer should be alert for memory leaks**.

+Another **common source of memory leaks is caches**.
+Once you put an object reference int oa cache, it's easy to forget that it's here and leave it in the cache long after it becomes irrelevant.

+If you are lucky enough to implement a cache for which an entry is relevant exactly so as long as there are references to its key outside of the cache, represent the cache as a `WeakHashMap`; entries will be removed automatically after they become obsolete.

+more commonly, the useful lifetime of a cache entry is less well defined.
+Under these circumstances, the cache should **ocasionally be cleansed** of entries that have fallen into disuse.
+This can be done by a background thread (perhaps a `ScheduledThreadPoolExecutor`) or as a side effect of adding new entries to the cache.
+The `LinkedHashMap` class facilitates the latter approach with its `removeEldestEntry` method.
+For more sophisticated caches, you may need to use `java.lang.ref` directly.

+## Case Study: Listeners/Callbacks

+If you implement an API where clients register callbacks but don't deregister them explicitly, they wil accumulate unless you take some action.

+One way to ensure that callbacks are garbage collected promptly is to store only *weak references* to them, for instance, by storing themm only as keys in a `WeakHashMap`.

+> Memory leaks typically do not manifest themselves as obvious failures, they are typically discovered only as a result of careful code inspection or with the aid of *heap profilers*.
+Therefore, it is very desirable to learn to anticipate problems like this before they occur.